 Most of us have a love/hate relationship with our periods, or menstruation.
 A period is part of the monthly menstrual cycle when a person bleeds from their vagina, in response to changes in hormone levels.

 A menstrual cycle is considered to begin on the first day of your period.
 Usually, the average menstrual cycle is every 28 days with most cycles lasting between 25-30 days.
 The volume of blood usually lost in a period is around 30-80ml (about an eggcup full).

 When it comes to periods, things don’t always go to plan, especially when you have PCOS.
 Rest assured, if you have PCOS and are having period problems, you’re not alone.
 A whopping 75-85% of women with PCOS experience period problems, including infrequent, irregular, heavy, or prolonged menstrual cycles (longer than 35 days).
 The most common period problems in PCOS are long cycles or a lack of periods.

 Hormonal imbalances are usually the cause of period problems in PCOS.
 Problem periods can be more than “just an inconvenience”.
 Left untreated, they can make it difficult to get pregnant and can put you at higher risk of certain health conditions.

 Problems getting pregnant

-Sadly, people with PCOS may experience fertility issues due to irregular menstrual cycles and ovulation problems.
+Sadly, women with PCOS may experience fertility issues due to irregular menstrual cycles and ovulation problems.
 Some people learn they have PCOS only after seeking infertility treatment.